TheCrazyGM/benchmarks/standardization-plan/README.md

 ### Standardization Plan

 - Add the `post_to_hive` function to `engine-bench`
+- Centralize application name and version in `src/<package>/__init__.py` and import them in `blockchain.py` instead of hard-coded constants
-- Ensure blockchain.py files are identical except for project-specific constants
+- Ensure blockchain.py files otherwise match, with only project-specific tags differing

 ## 6. Documentation